Experience Matters In Tax Litigation

 Have you received a Notice of Deficiency from the IRS?
 Disputes with the IRS over taxes can be extremely stressful.
 Going up against one of the country’s most feared institutions, all while needing to comprehend complex tax-related rules and regulations, is not something you should do alone.
-Whether you choose to fight or seek the best compromise available, you would benefit greatly from an attorney experienced in navigating the difficult terrain of tax law.
+Whether you choose to fight or seek the best compromise available, you will benefit greatly from an attorney experienced in navigating the difficult terrain of tax law.

-Litigating Tax Issues in the U.S. Tax Court or a U.S. District Court
+Litigating Tax Issues In The U.S. Tax Court Or A U.S. District Court

-- Accuracy-related penalties;
+- Accuracy-related penalties

-- Trade or business expenses;
+- Trade or business expenses

-- Gross income;
+- Gross income

-- Summons enforcements;
+- Summons enforcements

-- Appeals from collection due process hearings;
+- Appeals from collection due process hearings

-- Failure to file;
+- Failure to file

-- Failure to pay penalties;
+- Failure to pay penalties

-- Charitable deductions;
+- Charitable deductions

-- Frivolous issues penalty;
+- Frivolous issues penalty

-- Relief from joint and several liability.
+- Relief from joint and several liabilities

-An Alternative to Litigation: The IRS Offer in Compromise Program
+An Alternative To Litigation: The IRS Offer In Compromise Program

 An alternative to litigation is an Offer in Compromise – a form of dispute resolution with the IRS.
-Before you may make an Offer, you must be eligible.
+Before you may make an offer, you must be eligible.
 Eligibility hinges on the following criteria:

-- Filing all tax returns that you are legally required to file;
+- Filing all tax returns that you are legally required to file

-- Making all required federal tax deposits for the current quarter if you are a business owner with employees.
+- Making all required federal tax deposits for the current quarter if you are a business owner with employees

 A bar to eligibility is if you or your business is currently in bankruptcy.

 Once eligible, you may participate in the IRS Offer in Compromise program.
 In doing so, you enter into a formal agreement with the IRS that settles your tax debt for less than the full amount owed.
-The exact amount (the Compromise) is determined by the IRS in accordance with your income, expenses, assets, and ability to pay.
+The exact amount (the Compromise) is determined by the IRS in accordance with your income, expenses, assets and ability to pay.
 Even if you meet the initial eligibility criteria, the IRS may still reject your Offer if you are able to pay your full tax debt in installments.
 An Offer in Compromise is not for people who just don’t want to pay all the taxes they owe.
 Rather, it’s reserved for those who would suffer financial hardship as a result of satisfying their full tax liability.